fulll/hiring/security.md

   * Description and Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

-## Preferred Languages

-We prefer all communications to be in English, but if you are not comfortable, French is acceptable too.

 ## Policy